CSMR-DB/csmr-db.github.io/src/markdown-pages/projects/cloudcademy.md

 title: 'Cloudcademy'
 featuredImage: '../../images/projects/cloudcademy_code.png'
 tags: ['HTML', 'CSS', 'JavaScript']
 excerpt: 'Cloudcademy was the big course assignment we were to work on to get a final grade.
-We were just told to make "a social media platform" for any subject we wanted.
-The subject itself didn''t matter, as the goal was to learn JavaScript.
-In this project I chose to focus on jQuery, as it enabled me to get going faster.'
+We were just told to make "a social media platform" for any subject we wanted, as long as it was powered by JavaScript'
 ---

 The registration system included a super fancy validation function.
 All `registerCheck` functions return a string literal of either `"error"` or `""`, so concatenating them would mean that any string with a length greater than 0 would result in the registration button becoming disabled.
 This felt smart at the time.